badasswp/ping-my-slack/README.md

 https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX
 ```

-Save these details into your PingMySlack options page and you are ready to go!
+Save these details into your PingMeOnSlack options page and you are ready to go!

-## Why Ping My Slack?
+## Why Ping Me On Slack?

 Ever needed to keep track of what's happening on your website?
 No need to look further.
 It does a fantastic job of logging every single activity on your website to your preferred Slack channels.
 It is simple and fast!